On the road from Quito to Baños

 Stop in Latacunga for a quick cheesy snack

 Before Salcedo, is the bigger city of Latacunga.
 In Latacunga you can taste Allullas.
-Allullas are pretty dry crumbly biscuits, which are not that tasty on their own but go great with the authentic and traditional string cheese served in an achira leave.
+Allullas are pretty dry crumbly biscuits, which are not that tasty on their own but go great with the authentic and traditional string cheese served in an achira leaf.
 I’ve had the string cheese they serve in Cayambe plenty of times but they pale in comparison to the authentic Latacunga queso de hoja.

 Chugchucaras make for a great lunch on the go